-Well, congrats for able to cut down your alcohol intake.
-That is really wonderful to hear.
-But are you completely abstinent fron it or have moderated the amount?
+Well, congratulations on being able to cut down your alcohol intake.
+That is wonderful to hear.
+But are you completely abstinent from it, or have you moderated the amount?

-For bloating, I am sure, since you have been cutting carbs and sugar in your diet, that the part of gas production in the gut is secondary to food we take in.
-The carb is one such food content that can ferment within human gut and can produce excessive gases.
+For bloating, I am sure, since you have been cutting carbohydrates and sugar in your diet, the part of gas production in the gut is secondary to the food we take in.
+Carbohydrate is one such food content that can ferment within the human gut and produce excessive gases.

-Tablet Revital once daily.
-Low FODMAPs diet.
-Take tablet Metoclopramide 10 mg thrice daily half an hour before meals for two weeks.Regarding follow up:
+1. Tablet Metoclopramide 10 mg thrice daily half an hour before meals for a two-week duration.